brycewray/hugo-site/content/posts/2022/04/let-all-your-devices-see-your-site.md

   </span>
 ---

+**Note**: This post also appears on [dev.to](https://dev.to/brycewray/let-all-your-devices-see-your-site-27fd) and was the subject of a [Hacker News thread](https://news.ycombinator.com/item?id=30889663).
+{.yellowBox}

 Today's subject may seem a niche-ish use case, but I have reason to believe otherwise.

 Let's say you're developing your website.
 Since you want to make sure it looks okay on other operating systems, too, you may be using either a virtual machine (like [Parallels Desktop](https://www.parallels.com/), the appropriate [VMWare](https://www.vmware.com/products/desktop-hypervisor.html) product, or [VirtualBox](https://www.virtualbox.org/)) or an actual second computer running one or more different OSs.
 Or, for that matter, you're equally concerned with how the site looks on a phone or tablet, and you're not willing to depend on your browser's emulation mode for determining that---and, by the way, you're wise to think that way.